Drvex/game-company-website/readme.md

 # Game Company Website

 I used React.js in this project.
+This website have Responsive design.

 ## Live Link of the Project